 I planned a trip with 12 days of game drives and 10-12 days total seemed like just the right amount of time for my photo-inspired safari adventure.
 I ended up with roughly 1500 photos after my first rough edit!

-Getting the Most Out of Your Experience: Private Safaris
+Private Photo Safaris and Getting the Most Out of Your Experience

 The first reason I’d recommend splurging on a private safari is the ability to customize the itinerary of the trip to see exactly what interests you.
 Having the vehicle to yourself puts you in control of everything you do and you don’t have to worry about what anyone else might want to see.
 I had a goal of seeing 400+ bird species on our trip.
 Our driver was well aware of this and would happily stop every time we saw a bird perched so that I could photograph it and try to identify it.